 Finally, learning a little about MATLAB or similar programs opens up the possibility of synthesizing your own impulse responses from scratch.
 There's not space to cover this topic in print, but you'll find a guide, with audio examples, at /sos/sep10/articles/matlab.htm.

 I hope this article has shown that close study of convolution brings a whole lot of interesting discoveries: reverbs are in fact filters, tiny spaces produce diffuse fields that can be used as an EQ, cymbals can be used as a reverb, and headphones can be used as a processing peripheral.
-To top it all, during IR recording in location, random mic placements can produce better‑sounding results than academically 'correct' ones (see 'Creative Impulse Response Recording' box).
+To top it all, during IR recording in location, random mic placements can produce better‑sounding results than academically 'correct' ones (see 'Creative Impulse Response Recording' box, below).
 Convolution reverbs are open systems, making impulse responses is easy, so don't hesitate: forget about realism and correctness, and be creative!

 A well-known and efficient way to create impulse responses is to record them from acoustic spaces.
 Many articles exist that explain the process, including a couple in the SOS archives (April 2005, at /sos/apr05/articles/impulse.htm, and February 2008, at /sos/feb08/articles/logictech_0208.htm).
 However, it is interesting to give some thought to the influence of speaker and microphone placement during IR recording sessions.
 In concert rooms, it is usual and logical to put the speakers on the stage, and the microphones in a symmetrical setup in front of the stage or in the audience.
 But when recording the impulse response from a living room, for instance, the issue is not so straightforward, and one can legitimately wonder where to put the speakers and the mics.